hortonworks/cloudbreak/docs/openstack_cb_shell.md

 There are two default security groups defined: `all-services-port` and `only-ssh-and-ssl`

-`only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop services outside of the VPN)
+`only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop services outside of the Virtual Private Cloud)

 * SSH (22)
 * HTTPS (443)

-`all-services-port:` all Hadoop services + SSH/HTTPS are accessible by default:
+`all-services-port:` all Hadoop services + SSH/gateway HTTPS are accessible by default:

 * SSH (22)
 * HTTPS (443)